Island Hopping in Greece: How to Get the Most for Your Money

 I had slight panic attacks when I first started looking at buying ferry tickets.
 Enough so that I had to readjust my Greek island hopping plans several times to keep myself more in budget.

 That being said, I also discovered a fun, easy, adventurous, and affordable way to see plenty of Greek islands without blowing out my bank account.
+So now, a few years and several visits to Greece later, I like to think I figured it out how to crack Greece without breaking the bank account.

 Interested?
 Good- you should be.